 PS5 restocks: What you need to know about buying a console at Best Buy, Walmart, GameStop, Amazon, Target and more

-The Sony PlayStation 5 has been out of stock more or less constantly for three months.
+The Sony PlayStation 5 has been out of stock for months.
 Here's when to expect ventory at major retailers.

 More in www.cnet.com